Perry vows to press on after gaffe

 "One error is not going to make or break a campaign," he said on the CBS "Early Show."

-(Additional reporting by Doina Chiacu in Washington and Karen Brooks in Austin; Editing by Deborah Charles and Doina Chiacu)
+(Additional reporting by Doina Chiacu in Washington and Karen Brooks in Austin; Editing by Deborah Charles, Doina Chiacu and Eric Beech)

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.